ttumiel/MinedForChange/README.md

 ```

-The files should be saved automatically like this:
+The files should now be saved like this:

 ```
 └── minedforchange.org